 Sources of Funding

-- SPIN is a service subscribed to by the University of Hartford through InfoEd, Inc. It contains solicitations from both public and private sources.
-Faculty and staff at the University of Hartford who are interested in accessing SPIN may contact OSP for directions how to register, or may go directly to the GENIUS component of InfoEd to create a profile themselves.
-Directions are provided.
+A service subscribed to by the University of Hartford through InfoEd, Inc, SPIN contains both public and private solicitations.
+If you are interested in accessing SPIN, contact OSP for directions on how to register, or register yourself and OSP will validate your access.

-- Grants.gov is the primary source for federal funding opportunities.
-It can be searched by key word, category, agency or CFDA number.
-CFDA numbers are like Dewey decimal numbers that get assigned to every federal program, and are listed in the CFDA Subject Index.
-CFDA numbers can be searched using the wild card symbol * (star), e.g. 84*.
+is the primary source for federal funding opportunities.
+It can be searched by keyword, category, agency or CFDA number.
+CFDA numbers are like Dewey decimal numbers that get assigned to every federal program, and are listed in the <CFDA Subject Index - link to CFDA Codes PDF>.
+CFDA numbers can be searched using the wildcard symbol * (star), e.g. 84*

-- FoundationSearch is a service subscribed to by the University of Hartford.
-It is a leading source of foundation funding information for non-profits.
+- FoundationSearch is a leading source of foundation funding information for non-profits.
 Please contact the Office of Institutional Partnership for more information.
-This service can only be accessed by the Assistant Director of Corporate and Foundation Relations.
+This subscription service can only be accessed by the Assistant Director of Corporate and Foundation Relations.

 - The Foundation Center allows you to search their website alphabetically or by keyword to find links to foundations and corporate giving programs.